 And here’s how you can make it at home.

 And Surinamese cuisine has its own variation, which differs slightly.
-Roti accompanies various Surinamese curries and meat dishes and is available at virtually all Surinamese restaurants.
+Roti accompanies various Surinamese curries and meat dishes and is available at virtually all Surinamese restaurants — score!

 Served warm or cold with a dollop of whipped cream, you’ll be in heaven.

-Surinamese food is prevalent across the country, so you won’t have any trouble finding a nice place to grab a bite.
+Surinamese food is prevalent across the country, so you won’t have any trouble finding a nice place to grab a bite or order from.

-What’s your favourite Surinamese dish, and what’s your favourite Surinamese restaurant here in the Netherlands?
-Let us know in the comments.
+What’s your favourite Surinamese dish?
+And your favourite Surinamese restaurant in the Netherlands?
+Tell us in the comments below!